BetsolLLC/campus-workshops-knowledge-base/Databases/Database.md

 ![Database Structure](https://github.com/BetsolLLC/campus-workshops-knowledge-base/blob/master/Databases/assets/TodoDbStruct.png?raw=true "Database Structure")

 ### Here we have identifiled that we need two tables one to describe the Todo items and another to describe the users who will be creating the Todo lists.It was possbible for us to have the user information in the Todo table itself, but it is always best practice to normalize our tables from the start and reduce redendencies.
 If we have the user infomation stored in we would have to repeat the user information in every Todo item that the user creates.Hence we will keep the user information in a separte table.
-We can have a column `user_id` which can store the id of the user who created the Todo item in the `TODO` table.
+We can have a column `user_id` which can store the id of the user who created the Todo item in the `TODOApp` table.
 This will become the foreign key to the `Users` table.

 </br>